 Homework Homework is comprised of two parts aligning with the two main aims of the course.
 The first is to enhance accurate computation.
 For this, weekly homework will be assigned on WeBWorK (http://webwork.syr.edu), an online homework system.
-This will involve routine computational problems, a successful understanding of which should be considered the minimum requirement to pass the course.
+This will involve (i) calculus review problems and (ii) computational probability problems, a successful understanding of which should be considered the minimum requirement to pass the course.
 The second part is to strengthen probabilistic thinking and obtain a deeper understanding of the subject.
-For this, "strategic practice problems" will be assigned from the text.
+For this, problems the text designates as strategic practice problems will be assigned in class.
 Some of these problems are quite challenging, but you will gain a great deal from attempting to solve them.
-Solutions to these problems are available online, but you should make a concerted effort to solve the problems before looking at the solutions.
-This part of the homework will not be graded, but some of these problems will appear on the midterm exams, and on the final.
+Solutions with explanations to these problems are available online, but you should make a concerted effort to solve the problems before looking at the solutions.
+This part of the homework is not to be turned in and will not be graded, but some of these problems will appear on the midterm exams, and on the final.
+To be successful in this course you should expect to spend a minimum of 8 hours a week studying for and working on the homework.